-Students seeking admission to McKendree College must apply through the Office of Admission.
+Students seeking admission to McKendree University must apply through the Office of Admission.

 To be considered for admission, an applicant must complete the following steps:

-- 1. ----Complete and return the application for admission with a \$40 non-refundable application fee.
-The fee is waived for students using the online application at www.mckendree.edu; - 2. ----Submit an official high school or GED transcript and official scores on the American College Testing (ACT) examination or the Scholastic Aptitude Test (SAT) if not posted on the official high school transcript; and 3. ----Submit official copies of transcripts for all post-secondary institutions attended.
+- 1. Complete and return the application for admission.
+Students are encouraged to complete the application online at www.mckendree.edu; - 2.
+Submit an official high school or GED transcript and official scores on the American College Testing (ACT) examination or the Scholastic Aptitude Test (SAT) if not posted on the official high school transcript; and - 3.
+Submit official copies of transcripts for all post-secondary institutions attended.